thumbliner/thumbliner/toys.md

 ---

-> “Institutions are the rules of the game in a society.”<br>
+> “A reliable way to make people believe in falsehoods is frequent repetition, because familiarity is not easily distinguished from truth.”<br>
-> — Douglass C. North
+> — Daniel Kahneman

 ---